turgu1/maison/Readme.md

 The user application state structure (here named `user_data`) **shall** have a `uint32_t` item as the first element in the structure.
 This is used by the framework to verify that the content saved in non-volatile memory is valid using a CRC-32 checksum.
 The whole content will be initialized (zeroed) if the checksum is bad.
 The checksum is computed by the framework, the user application just need to supplied the space in the structure.

 This structure is optional and could be required by the application when the *DEEP_SLEEP* feature is selected.
-It will allow for the saving and retrieval of the current application state as the Deep Sleep feature induce processor resets that invalidate the memory content.
+It will allow for the saving and retrieval of the current application state as the Deep Sleep feature induce processor resets that invalidate memory content.

 ### 4.3 maison.loop()